Technigo/project-portfolio/README.md

 # Projects goals and requirements

 Current project is created as an individual portfolio to visualise all completed projects.
-Requirements for the task were to make it assisible for screen readers and insure comparability with main browsers.
+Requirements for the task were to make it accessible for screen readers and insure comparability with main browsers.

 ## Tech Stack : JS, CSS, HTML